I write about dogs. They are magnificent and deserve a good home!

-We all know how awkward it is trying to greet a barking dog.
+We all know how difficult it is to greet a barking dog.
 Sometimes it's hard to tell if it's an aggressive dog barking at you or maybe just a dog trying to get your attention in order to say hello.

 Knowing how to correctly approach a barking dog isn't always easy.
 In fact, it can be quite difficult and scary at times.
 But having the proper knowledge on how to rightfully greet a stranger’s dog (or your best friend's dog) can make a world of difference.

 When a dog barks at you, here's what you should do.

-Slowly walk towards the barking dog, but still keep your distance.
+Slowly walk towards the barking dog, but also keep your distance.
 If he or she seems to be growing angry or aggressive, don't walk any closer.
 Give the dog some time, and try to read the dog's emotions thoroughly.

 Remember: Sometimes it's best to let a dog come to you, instead of you coming to the dog.
 Many barking dogs will naturally keep their distance from you until he or she feels comfortable enough to see what "the new person" is all about.

-If you feel safe to proceed in meeting distance with the canine, you may walk a little closer in slight precaution.
+If you feel safe to proceed in meeting distance with the canine, you may walk a little closer as a slight precaution.
 Do not look the dog in the eyes.
 Dogs can often take direct eye contact as a challenge and might even attempt to attack you, though usually they will only snap or threaten if that's the case.
 The safest thing to do is just to look down at the dog's paws and away from the face.

-Keep in mind, if the dog seems rather neutral or hard to read, give the barking dog some time to rest.
+Keep in mind that if the dog seems rather neutral or hard to read, give the barking dog some time to rest.
 Eventually, it should become quite apparent how the dog feels about you.

-Usually when the dog stops barking or the dog barks grow more quiet, this may mean the dog is no longer in excitement or threatened by your presence—just as long as the canine isn't growling of course.
+Usually, when the dog stops barking or the dog barks grow quieter, this may mean the dog is no longer in excitement or threatened by your presence—just as long as the canine isn't growling of course.